-The two-dimensional region used for the computation is shown in figure 2.
-A block of dielectric with $\kappa \approx 4$ is surrounded by a vacuum sheath region bounded by a conductor representing the sheath edge, S dimensionless units away.
-In practice S is much larger than the feature size, and for computational purposes its value is not significant.
-At the bottom of the trench is a conducting "collector", shown at the top in this inverted diagram, representing the substrate being etched; the trench grows in the direction of increasing y.
-Ions are accelerated toward the dielectric block by the sheath electric field, and the surface they strike first is normally photoresist.
-The trench walls are photoresist near the entrance and either oxide or polymer-coated silicon further down.
-This geometry can represent either polysilicon etch with polymer deposition or oxide etch at the beginning of over-etch.
-The photoresist surface is divided into cells x_i , while the trench walls are divided into smaller cells y_j .
-The dielectric has width 2L = 14 and height H = 10, while the trench has width 2W and depth D, with aspect ratio $A_R = D/2W$.
-Ions are injected vertically from the $V \equiv 0$ sheath edge at y = 0 with the Bohm velocity c_s .
-The collector is at an adjustable potential V_c .
+The 2-D region used for the computation is shown in Fig. 2.
+A block of dielectric with $k \approx 4$ is surrounded by a vacuum sheath region that is bounded by a conductor representing the sheath edge, which is S dimensionless units away.
+In practice, S is much larger than the feature size, and for computational purposes, its value is not significant.
+At the bottom of the trench is a conducting "collector," which is shown at the top in this inverted diagram, representing the substrate being etched; the trench grows in the direction of increasing y.
+Ions are accelerated toward the dielectric block by the sheath E-field, and the surface they strike first is normally photoresist.
+The photoresist surface is divided into cells $x_j$ , while the trench walls are divided into smaller cells $y_i$ .
+The dielectric has width of 2L = 14 and height of H = 10, while the trench has width of 2W and depth D, with aspect ratio $A{\rm R} = D/2W$ .
+Ions are injected vertically from the $V \equiv 0$ sheath edge at y = 0with the Bohm velocity $c_s$ .
+The collector is at an adjustable potential $V{\rm c}$ .